goldmine-build/goldmine/ci/go/triggers/github/notes.md

 * `.pull_request.commits` = 2 is the revision number of the PR, kinda.
 But maybe we should just count them ourselves?
 * `.pull_request.state` = "open" is the state of the PR.
 * `.pull_request.user.login` = "jcgregorio" is the login of the user creating the pull request.
+* `.pull_request.sender.login` = "jcgregorio" how is this different from user?
 * `.pull_request.sha` = "38b2d792066ed72ed07c464b0be27351d1d8fbfc" is the sha we can checkout in detached head.

+Storage is a JSON file, just a list, with the PR events in order, so we always append.
+Stored in S3/GCS where the PR number is the filename, e.g. `gcs://pull_requests_bucket/6.json`.

 ```shell
 $ git fetch origin pull/6/head